 I am professor of International Business with a focus on International and Corporate Finance at the Hamburg University of Applied Sciences (HAW Hamburg).

 My teaching portfolio encompasses courses in corporate finance, project finance, financial modelling, international capital markets, international corporate finance, fundamentals of finance, and academic research and writing.
-I have specialised in didactical concepts that are grounded on competency-based education as well as educational media.
+I have specialised in instructional designs that are grounded on competency-based education as well as educational media.
 My focus lies on the development and execution of course scenarios deploying e-learning, blended learning, inverted classroom (flipped classroom) as well as project-based, case-based and research-based learning.

 In 2012 and 2017, I was awarded the Hamburg Teaching Award.